ibmresilient/resilient-community-apps/fn_mitre_integration/doc/README.md

 ---
 ## Function - MITRE Technique Information
 Get ATT&CK information about MITRE ATT&CK technique.
-In case both ID and name are provided, the ID value will take precedence as names aren't guaranteed to be unique.
+In case both ID and name are provided, the ID value takes precedence as names are not guaranteed to be unique.

  ![screenshot: fn-mitre-technique-information ](./screenshots/fn-mitre-technique-information.png)